NextronSystems/thor-manual/signatures/ioc-formats.rst

 Keywords
 --------

-Keyword IOCs are specified in the following format:
+Keyword IOCs use the following format:

 .. code-block:: text

    my-keyword-ioc

-The keyword-based IOC files contain plaintext strings that are matched against the console output of THOR.
-Not all console output is being used for those IOCs, you can find the full list here: :ref:`signatures/ioc-types:IOC types`.
+Keyword IOC files contain plain-text strings that are matched against THOR console output.
+Not all console output is used for these IOCs; see :ref:`signatures/ioc-types:IOC types` for the full list.

-Every line is treated as case-sensitive string.
-A comment can be specified with a line starting with a ``#`` and applies to all following IOCs until another comment is encountered.
+Each line is treated as a case-sensitive string.
+A comment can be added with a line starting with ``#`` and applies to all following IOCs until another comment is encountered.

 Keyword IOCs are case sensitive.